smit5490/sparkify-customer-retention/README.md

 ### Refinement
 Building the data cleaning and feature engineering functionality on the sample data did not cover all of the same data quality issues that were found in the data at scale.
-For example, a customer's gender missing in the full data set but not in the sample provided by the business.
-The data pre-processing pipeline was updated to accommodate missing gender during scoring by creating a new factor level for that feature.
+For example, a customer's gender  was missing in the full data set but not in the sample provided by the business.
+The data pre-processing pipeline was updated to accommodate missing gender during scoring by creating a new category for that feature.

-There were also performance challenges with running model training at scale with hyperparameter tuning via grid-search and 5-fold cross-validation.
+There were also performance challenges with running model training at scale using hyperparameter tuning via grid-search and 5-fold cross-validation.
 As a result, I had to lower the number of folds to two and coalesce the dataframe down to a single partition.
-Reducing data to a single partition when the data set is small reduces data shuffles that can greatly increase runtime.
+Reducing data to a single partition when the data set is small reduces data shuffles across the cluster and can greatly improve runtime.
 As a result, training time was reduced from hours to about 15 minutes.

 Similar scikit-learn models were also explored for their feasibility.
-While the initial log file was large, transforming it into one-row per customer significantly reduced its dimensionality, making scikit-learn models an option.
+While the initial log file was large, transforming it into one-row per customer significantly reduced its dimensionality allowing scikit-learn models as an option.
 There are two associated notebooks with scikit-learn modeling pipelines:
 * [2_sklearn_model_training_evaluation_sample.ipynb](./notebooks/2_sklearn_model_training_evaluation_sample.ipynb)
 * [2_sklearn_model_training_evaluation_full.ipynb](./notebooks/2_sklearn_model_training_evaluation_full.ipynb)